shaiksandhya/devops/Notes-04-09.md

 In 3-tier application we have

-web/frontend tier
+1. web/frontend tier
-app/api/backend tier
+2. app/api/backend tier
-db tier
+3. db tier

-In AWS, we have Regions, AZ(Availability Zones)
+In AWS, we have Regions, AZ(Availability Zones).
-AMI- Amazon Machine Image  (These are like our operating Systems)
+AMI- Amazon Machine Image  (These are like our operating Systems).

 In AWS mostly resources are regions based, only few services are global.

-Global Services Example : S3, IAM
+1. Global Services Example : S3, IAM
-Regional Based services: Ec2
+2. Regional Based services: Ec2

 AZ is for High Availaility purpose, instead of creating the resources in one AZ we can place the infra in multiple AZ's.
 If something wrong with one AZ, we can access our infra from another AZ.

-HA(High Availability) - we can create resources in atleast 2 AZ's DR(Disaster Recovery) - we can move the resources to another region or another AZ.
+HA(High Availability) - we can create resources in atleast 2 AZ's.
+DR(Disaster Recovery) - we can move the resources to another region or another AZ.

 Here in this application we frequently use nginx.